As SEO professionals, we know the devil’s in the details — and the line between SEO vs. SEM is more than just semantics.

 SEO vs. SEM: The Timeline for Traffic

 SEO is a marathon.
-Even if you’re an experienced professional with a reputable SEO business, it’ll take time for you to bring in traffic, particularly if your site is new and you don’t have a lot of backlinks.
+Even if you’re an experienced professional with a reputable SEO business, it’ll take time for you to bring in traffic.
+This is especially true if your site is new and you don’t have a lot of backlinks.

 It can even take years before you rank on the first page of Google.
 And even with consistent effort, there’s no guarantee you’ll make the coveted top spots for highly competitive keywords (or keep them once you have them).

 But don’t despair!
-If you target long-tail keywords and implement best practices for SEO copywriting, you can start to see results (and an increase in incoming organic traffic) in a few months.
+If you target long-tail keywords and implement best practices for SEO copywriting, you can start to see results in a few months.

 On the other hand, you can get near-instantaneous results if you focus on PPC as part of your SEM strategy.
 You write some ad copy, start the engine on your ads, and get traffic and conversions in just a few hours.